Ozark draws remote and local workers with budget-friendly housing

 Big box stores in Fort Smith and local options in Ozark

-Locals are known to head to Fort Smith for big-box stores such as Dick's Sporting Goods, Target and Sam's Club.
+Locals may head to Fort Smith for big-box stores such as Dick's Sporting Goods, Target and Sam's Club.
 Fort Smith's indoor Central Mall has the standard department stores and retailers.
 "Those big box stores tend to rob the sales within the city limits of Ozark," Archer says.
 But the town still has a few fast-food chains and local eateries, which are mostly centered around Commercial Street.
 Zack's Place Pizza has an all-you-can-eat lunch buffet with pizza, spaghetti and salad.
 Harps is a go-to for groceries.
 Just east, Altus is rich with vineyards and German-Swiss heritage as the wine capital of Arkansas.
 Resembling an alpine chalet, Wiederkehr Wine Cellars offers candle-lit dinners with wine pairings in the Weinkeller Restaurant.

 Annual festivals celebrate wine, crafts and small-town charm

 Ozark's annual Square Gathering in October draws over 3,000 people with arts and crafts booths, food and entertainment in the town center.
 The tradition dates back over 50 years.
 Locals also look forward to the North Franklin County Fair, which kicks off with a parade at the end of July.
 It continues through the week with livestock competitions, a carnival, and a splash zone.
-Altus's Grape Fest in July is a national attraction with various wine-related activities such as grape stomping, live music, a pie-eating contest, and amateur winemaking competition.
+Altus's Grape Fest in July is a national attraction with various wine-related activities such as grape stomping, live music, a pie-eating contest and amateur winemaking competition.
 Nearby wineries are also open for tastings and tours.

 Ozark relies on cars but has regional highway connections